Software Fairness Testing in Practice: Discussions

 Still, regarding the qualitative nature of our study, another limitation worth noting was the use of observational note-taking during interviews to capture behaviors such as hesitation, emphasis, or emotional cues.
 While these memos were useful for contextualizing participant responses, they introduce a degree of subjectivity and limited replicability.
 Different researchers may interpret the same non-verbal cues in inconsistent ways, which poses a potential threat to validity.
 These observational notes were not included in the formal coding process but served as contextual supplements during interpretation, helping the research team identify moments of ambiguity or emphasis that may inform thematic insights.

-Finally, in this study, we used GPT-4 Omni through prompt engineering to assist with open-coding participant responses, yet this approach introduces specific limitations.
-The effectiveness of prompt engineering depends heavily on clarity and precision in crafting prompts, which may risk introducing bias in the qualitative analysis process.
+Finally, in this study, we used GPT-4 Omni through prompt engineering to assist with open-coding, yet this approach introduces some limitations.
+The effectiveness of prompt engineering depends on clarity and precision in crafting prompts, which may risk introducing bias in the qualitative analysis process.
 Although the few-shot examples and a defined task persona helped direct the model, the inherent variability of generative AI models presents challenges for the consistency and reproducibility of results.
-We mitigated this issue by conducting a 20\% accuracy check to verify alignment between the codes generated by the model and the original transcripts, ensuring that any potential discrepancies were identified early.
-Additionally, we continued to validate this alignment manually throughout the remaining stages of the qualitative analysis process.
+We mitigated this issue by conducting a manual accuracy check to verify alignment between the codes generated by the model and the original transcripts.
 This approach allowed us to maintain consistency and accuracy in our findings while leveraging the model's efficiency for initial coding.